TechNobre/PowerUtils.GuardClauses.Validations/README.md

 ## :warning: Warning
-The methods `string.IfLengthZero`, `string.IfLengthDifferent` will be removed in 2021/05/31.
+The methods `string.IfLengthZero`, `string.IfLengthDifferent`, `string.IfLengthGreaterThan`, `string.IfLengthLessThan` will be removed in 2021/05/31.